zhouyunyan/PigARGs/README.md

 # Pipeline for metagenomic analysis

-This directory contains scripts related to the manuscript "Characteristics and host bacteria of resistome in pigs raised in farms with different feeding patterns".
+This directory contains scripts related to the manuscript "Scanning swine gut resistome in various farms under different feeding patterns and identification of indicators for the pollution level of antimicrobial resistance genes".

 Before running, you must ensure that all required softwares and databases are installed successfully.